VoltanFr/memcheck/ReadMe.md

 - Mettre l'envoi de mail dans une Azure function ?
 Permet de faire ça en asynchrone ?
 Et pourquoi pas tout faire en Azuere function ?
 Eg, le rating par un utilisateur.
 Par exemple en utilisant un blob trigger, et le blob est ce qu'il faut traiter.
 Il y a plein de triggers différents (un autre exemple est le queue trigger).
 - De même que j'ai optimisé GetCardsToLearn qui faisait trop de Include, voir si on peut faire pareil pour ce qu'affiche la page de démarrage.
 - Search page: Improve the select all check box: should be able to select all in one click, not two (by clicking in the box)
-- Implémenter le diff de versions d'images
+- Implémenter le diff de versions d'images (metadata)
-- Implémenter le restore de versions d'images
+- Implémenter le restore de versions d'images (metadata)
 - Revoir le critère de recherche de cartes "Propriétaire".
 On peut imaginer un critère "Utilisateur contributeur", au sens utilisateur créateur d'au moins une version de la carte.
 Voir s'il faut mentionner dans la GUI un coût en perf.
 - Review the code of UpdateCard: it must not be possible to lower a card's visibility so that an author of a version can't see it.
 - Supporter les gifs animés : https://commons.m.wikimedia.org/wiki/File:Cardinal_W_Q.gif (cardinale ouest)
 - User reputation.
 Public reputation is the average of this user's public cards evaluation.
-Private reputation is the same, but for private cards only (this can be useful for working on cards before making them public)
+Private reputation is the same, but for private cards only (this can be useful for working on cards before making them public).
+Note that there is a problem with speaking about _user's public cards_: there is no such thing as a _owner_ of a card.
+So, are we speaking of a card a user has created a version of?
 - Rename _CardNotificationSubscription_ to _CardSubscription_, and _MemCheckDbContext.CardNotifications_ to _CardSubscriptions_.
 Watchout: we don't want to lose any data.
 - Use Azure functions to run Notifier on cron intervals.
 This is not implemented yet because Azure functions don't support .NET 5 yet (should be available by Jan 2021).
 - Check by unit test that the documentation contains no broken hyperlink (probably needs to render it)